Westworld season 2 opener reinforces need for ethical AI (spoilers)

 I think most gamers agree that it is OK to fantasize about virtual characters and play in virtual worlds without consequences.
 After all, gamers vehemently argue that violent games don’t turn us into violent citizens.
 Yet we all tend to agree that the more ugly the violence is or the more realistic it is in a video game, the more disturbing it is for us to play those games.
 Parents and lawmakers tend to panic about whether this causes young people to become violent, and the game industry has successfully litigated against attempts to curb the sale of violent video games, on free speech grounds.

-I agree that game publishers have the right to make video games, as they are an art form just like books or movies.
+I agree that game publishers have the right to make violent video games, as they are an art form just like books or movies.
 But I also think that game publishers have the responsibility to think about what they are creating.
+If you look at Epic Games’ Siren demo in the video above, I think you’ll see that game creators are getting pretty darn close to creating realistic digital humans.

-I also think that when the AI and the graphics and the digital human technology is perfected, then we have rethink what we are creating and fantasizing about.
+I also think that when the AI and the graphics and the digital human technology is perfected, then we have to rethink what we are creating and fantasizing about.
 If you cross the threshold from obviously fake humans to humans who act and look like the real thing, then you are training people how they might behave in the real world.
 And that is disturbing.
 Besides Westworld, some games are tackling this subject matter, like Quantic Dream’s Detroit: Become Human.

 The show has its high points when it is making us think and question ourselves and our motivations and our ideas about play and purpose.
 It does get quite confusing at times, but I watch it for the great moments when it articulates something that we should think about in Silicon Valley and in video game development.
 Woodward said that any time someone creates a technology that they understand and we don’t, then it gives that creator the ability to misuse that technology against us.

 Westworld‘s bloody landscape clearly shows the line that we will unknowingly cross at some point on our path to creating perfect AI.
-Are we going to create it?
+Are we going to create a real simulated theme park like Westworld?
 Yes, I don’t think that is preventable given the technological arms race.
 We will cross the technological barriers at some point in the future.
 Should we regulate the creation of AI?
 Yes, or we’ll see the script of Westworld played out in the real world.
 Is the real world going to follow a different path than the show paints in its alarmist way?
 Yes, I certainly hope so.
 But right now, I don’t know how we accomplish this.